Connect with others who understand.

 Medically reviewed by Deborah Pedersen, M.D.

-Updated on February 6, 2025
+Updated on December 30, 2025

-In this article, we’ll take a closer look at what these food allergy rashes might look and feel like, as well as when to seek medical treatment for yourself or your child.
+In this article, we’ll take a closer look at what food allergy rashes might look and feel like, as well as when to seek medical treatment for yourself or your child.

-Oral Allergy Syndrome
+Pollen-Food Allergy Syndrome

-Treatment for OAS
+Treatment for PFAS

 Itchy Rash and Hives